Ohio certifies counselors at multiple levels. Some designations grant you practice rights while others signify that you are currently in training.

 Ohio's licensing examinations are administered by the National Board for Certified Counselors (NBCC).
 You will take the National Counselor Examination to become a PC and later take the National Clinical Mental Health Counseling Examination to become a PCC.

 You will get an eligibility letter and registration forms from the Ohio board by submitting a request form along with the required educational validation.

-You will find the NCE request form online (http://cswmft.ohio.gov/pdfs/PCReqExm.pdf).
+You will find the NCE request form online http://cswmft.ohio.gov/Counselors/LPC/RequestExamApproval.aspx.
 This is your first step in the professional application process.
-If you are in an approved program, you can apply to take the NCE as early as your final semester; you will submit a letter from the school.
+If you are in an approved program, you can apply to take the NCE as early as your final semester; you will submit a letter and/or transcript, depending on circumstance.
 If you are not in a pre-approved program, you will send your transcripts after your degree has been conferred.

 The board should receive your test scores four weeks after the end of the week that you tested.

 You may email questions about the exam process to email@example.com.

 Licensure also requires passing a Laws and Rules Exam.
 This is administered online at https://apps.cswmft.ohio.gov/exam/.